First, ponder these questions:

 Whenever entrepreneurs of any kind gather, the first question of consequence to emerge in their conversations is always this one: “How do you find new business?”
 It can be phrased in many different ways, but the meaning is always the same.

 Typically, the responses revolve around some variation of referrals and word of mouth, and the focus invariably shifts to marketing, selling, “outreach,” or business development techniques.
 The conversation falls flat once someone mentions cold calling (a technique that everyone agrees is disagreeable!), then collapses altogether once direct mail or advertising gets dropped in.
-From there, the talk turns to idle chatter, personal questions, the weather—anything to push the topic at hand away from its disappointing beginnings.
-There are no business development magic bullets or gold nuggets here.
-Why bother beating a dead horse?
+From there, the talk turns to idle chatter, personal questions, the weather—anything to push the topic at hand away from its disappointing evolution.
+There are no business development magic bullets or gold nuggets here, are there?
+So why bother beating a dead horse?

-No longer mere “specialists,” “practitioners,” “professionals,” or even “experts,” thoughtleading experts cease wondering where their next business meal will come from.
+No longer mere “specialists,” “practitioners,” “professionals,” or even “experts,” thought leaders cease wondering where their next business meal will come from.
 Instead, they steadily welcome new customers from an ever-expanding prospect base that seeks them out, rather than the other way around.
 Here are a few ways they do it: